griccardos/rusl/readme.md

 - Can be a bit verbose at times e.g. implementing a new widget
 - Cannot change window icon, need to use another crate
 - Cannot change titlebar icon
-- Flex is finnicky, sometimes cannot get it to do exactly what I want
+- Flex is finnicky, sometimes cannot always get it to do exactly what I want
+- Errors are sometimes confusing

 ### EGUI